-3.5.3 Excavated soil from the foundations will be moved by dumper trucks to the front of the site for disposal by tipper lorry.
+3.6.2 Excavated soil from the foundations will be moved to the front of the site for disposal.

-3.5.4 If roots are encountered and root pruning is unavoidable, cuts shall be made at the nearest suitable point in the root system, such as a root junction.
+3.6.3 If roots are encountered and root pruning is unavoidable, cuts shall be made at the nearest suitable point in the root system, such as a root junction.
 Final pruning cuts are to be made at right angles to the axis of the root to leave as small a wound as possible.

-3.5.5 All pruning cuts shall be made with sharp horticultural tools such as secateurs, pruning shears or a saw (not a spade, shovel, pickaxe or mattock) and the final cut shall be as smooth as possible free of jagged edges.
+3.6.4 All pruning cuts shall be made with sharp horticultural tools such as secateurs, pruning shears or a saw (not a spade, shovel, pickaxe or mattock) and the final cut shall be as smooth as possible free of jagged edges.

-3.6 Mortar mixing
+3.7 Mortar mixing

-3.6.1 Concrete and mortar (when not delivered by cement lorry) will be mixed to the front of the site in a dedicated area.
+3.7.1 Concrete and mortar (when not delivered by cement lorry) will be mixed in a dedicated area at the side of the house.

-3.6.2 All mortar mixing and handling of any other hazardous materials shall take place outside the rpa's of trees.
+3.7.2 All mortar mixing and handling of any other hazardous materials shall take place outside the rpa's of trees.
 Water run-off from the cleaning of either a mortar tower or concrete mixers is to be directed away from rpa's and will take place as far from trees as possible.

-3.6.3 If necessary a confinement area controlling the run-off shall be installed, incorporating an impermeable layer of strong plastic sheeting help within a raised bed.
+3.7.3 If necessary a confinement area controlling the run-off shall be installed, incorporating an impermeable layer of strong plastic sheeting help within a raised bed.
 Washing of cement mixers shall take place only within the confined area.

-3.7 Storage of materials
+3.8 Storage of materials

-3.7.1 Materials are to be delivered by way of London Road to the delivery/set down area at the front of the site.
+3.8.1 Materials are to be delivered by way of the existing access road (Drift Lane) leading up from Lower Sandhurst Road to the delivery/set down area at the front of the house to be either stored or distributed to where needed at the time.

-3.7.2 Materials can be moved about the site either by fork lift truck, dumper truck, wheelbarrow or by hand.
+3.8.2 Materials can be moved about the site either by fork lift truck, wheelbarrow or by hand, as needed.